 Life was passing me by and I wasn’t living the type of life I wanted – not that I even knew what kind of life that was – I just knew I wasn’t fulfilled and that I wanted to be more.

-My friend then told me about a book by Jack Canfield called How to Get from Where You Are to Where You Want to Be.
+My friend then told me about a book by Jack Canfield called The Success Principles: How to Get from Where You Are to Where You Want to Be.

-The book has actually got a bit of an American “you can do it” slant, but at the same time he gives you techniques and advice that make you take a long look at your situation, work out what you want, focus on it, aim for it, and then get it.
+The book has actually got a bit of an American “you can do it, whoooo!” slant, but at the same time, he gives you techniques and advice that make you take a long look at your situation, work out what you want, focus on it, aim for it, and then GET it.

 And it works.

 I often refer back to this book to keep me on track and help me get what I want.

 As there are certain statements that really resonate with me, I’d like to share them with you so you can stop faffing around and start your own Virtual Assistant business.

 Jack Canfield’s (brilliant) advice

 Take 100% responsibility for your life – stop the excuses, stop the victim stories and shut up with all the reasons why you can’t and why you haven’t.

 99% of all failures come from people who have a habit of making excuses – give up your excuses, stop the self-limiting thoughts and stop thinking that external factors are preventing you from doing what you want when really it’s just you.